Wargaming for Grown-Ups Publications has a stock of rules for direct sale. Prices are:

 Expected publication date: early 2021

-After these rules are published I will revisit my rules for the Spanish Civil War and the Russian Civil War, if I don't get distracted by other projects.
+After these rules are published I will revisit my rules for the Russian Civil War, if I don't get distracted by other projects.
 There's a set of English Civil War Rules to be written sometime, and I really need to have another look a the Wars of the Roses.
 And I have a number of shorter games that are more board game than wargame to deal with too.